 |

 Yu-Wen Chung-DavidsonAssociate ProfessorI am from a small city in Taiwan.
 My interest in biology started from free exploration in the countryside during my childhood.
 I was fascinated by the life cycle changes of frog eggs I brought home from a stream, as they developed into full-grown frogs, and was extremely happy when I tasted the first guava fruit from a tree I planted as a seedling.
 I was drawn to biochemistry, cellular and molecular biology when I was in college, but later became more interested in neuroscience and how the brain works.
 My doctoral research was in behavioral neuroendocrinology, and my postdoctoral work was interdisciplinary.
-I am currently interested in exploring the sea lamprey as a model organism for biliary atresia and liver diseases and pheromone-induced epigenomic modifications during metamorphosis.
-I am particularly fond of hands-on experiments.
+I am currently interested in using genome-editing techniques and single-cell RNA-seq to determine the mechanisms of sex determination and sexual differentiation in sea lamprey.
+I am very fond of hands-on experiments.
 There is nothing more exciting than to make or witness a scientific discovery first-hand.

 |